How does electromagnetic water softening without salt work?

 How does "softening" with magnets or electricity work?

-electromagnetic water softening without salt
+Electromagnetic water softening without salt

 Why is ion exchange the best method?